appfocused/appfocused.com/src/data/blog/static-site-with-aws-cloud-front-gatsby/index.md

 These variables are only accessible only to the build script, no one is able to access them.
 Such separation and encapsulation of the source code and environment config helps us to freely share our code without a fear of being hacked.

-Once environment vars were configured in Travis, I added a config file inside my project's root on Github — [.travis.yml](https://github.com/appfocused/appfocused.com/blob/master/.travis.yml).
+Once environment vars has been configured in Travis, I added a config file inside my project's root on Github — [.travis.yml](https://github.com/appfocused/appfocused.com/blob/master/.travis.yml).
 It is a step-by-step instruction for Travis CI and it makes continuous integration and deployment possible by doing the following:

 * installs AWS command line
 * installs npm dependencies
 * runs unit tests
 * builds the project
+* authenticates with AWS
 * removes the contents of S3 bucket (previous release)
-* deploy the new build to S3
+* deploys the new build to S3
-* invalidate cache on CloudFront distributions for new content to appear on users screens
+* invalidates cache on CloudFront distributions for new content to appear on users screens

 All of the above allows me to go to Github's web UI from the browser, add a folder and a markdown file inside `src/data/blog`.
 Once I'm done editing my mardown file, I'm able to save it and commit it to `master` branch using the same web interface in the browser.
 The new blog post will be available in a matter of seconds.

 ## Cost